infrat/mqtt2sms-addon/README.md

 1. After saving the configuration, go back to the add-on details page.

-2. Click on the "START" button to start the SMS Modem MQTT Broker add-on.
+2. Click on the "START" button to start the MQTT2SMS Broker add-on.

 3. Monitor the add-on logs to ensure everything starts up correctly and there are no errors.